Benefits of an EVA valve in the vacuum applications in composites

 The following recommendations provide the operating instructions for the EVA valve for particular composites applications, with the notes in red below applying to all applications.

+In common with all vacuum pump applications where some vapour is likely to be involved, the vacuum pump should have been warmed up to normal operating temperature before use (after 30 minutes of running in an ambient temperature of at least 150C (600F), but allow an hour in cold conditions).
 In all cases where the laminate (or whatever is being evacuated) is at an elevated temperature, recognise that vapour generation will be increased and evacuation will slow down.
 In severe cases, the evolution of vapour may be more than the vacuum pump can dispose of without oil contamination.
 If the pump oil should begin to discolour quickly, adjust the EVA valve so that the pump’s end pressure (with the resin trap valve closed) is raised to approximately the expected vapour pressure at the laminate (please refer to the water vapour pressure chart in Figure 2, or to the solvent vapour pressure chart, if the resin supplier can provide this information).
 Reopen the resin trap valve and pump until the actual pressure drops to the end pressure you set the EVA valve to.
 You can now reduce the EVA valve pressure setting and continue pumping down to the desired end pressure.
 With large vapour volumes, this process may be too slow.
-If this is the case, the alternatives are to use a larger pump with an appropriate vapour pumping capacity, or to use a refrigerated inlet trap before the vacuum pump.
+If this is the case, the alternatives are to use a larger pump with an appropriate vapour pumping capacity, or to use a refrigerated inlet trap before the vacuum pump. |

 Figure 2, vapour pressure curve for waterFigure 2, vapour pressure curve for water